farirpgs/fari-games/public/documents/fari-games/charge-rpg.md

 Perhaps your character is piling up money to be able to afford something good for their family, or perhaps they are trying to figure out a way to reverse the damaged caused by a dangerous new disease that's plaguing the city.

 In any case, once per session, if the narrative allows it, a character can make an action roll to work on those long-term agendas.
+The player works with the GM to describe what action they are taking to advance their agenda and figure out the `effect` and `position` of the roll.

  These projects are tracked using `progress clocks` on the character sheet.
 The `effect` rating of the roll determines how much the project progresses when the character is working on it.